mlrun/mlrun/docs/model-monitoring/index.md

 We recommend the following versions:
 * TDEngine - `3.3.2.0`.
 * MySQL - `8.0.39`, or higher `8.0` compatible versions.
-* Kafka - `3.x` compatible versions, although older version may also work.

 Before you deploy the model monitoring or serving function, you need to {py:meth}`set the credentials <mlrun.projects.MlrunProject.set_model_monitoring_credentials>`.
 There are three credentials you can set, and each one can have a different value.
 For example: